tharindukumarasiri/cozy-admin/README.md

 This is the administrators panel for the cozy mobile app.
 Please be advised this is yet under construction.

-Follow the following steps if you want to tryout
+Follow the following steps if you want to try out

 ## Installation